HanKruiger/hankruiger.com/content/posts/2022-10-06_an_unexpected_encounter_with_python_class_attributes.md

 +++

 Recently, I encountered a mysterious bug in my Python application.
-The cause of the bug was a mistake in my understanding of:
+The cause of the bug was my poor understanding of:

 - how class instances in Python initialise their attributes, and
 - how instance attributes and class attributes are resolved.